peterjc/thapbi-pict/docs/introduction.rst

 THAPBI PICT is a tool designed to assess species content of metabarcode amplicons sequenced using an overlapping paired-end Illumina protocol.
-The input data is paired FASTQ files (one pair for each sample), from which unique sequences and their abundance are reported alongside one or more matching species or genus names.
+The input data is paired FASTQ files (one pair for each sample), from which unique sequences (commonly called unique amplicon sequence variants, ASVs) and their abundance are reported alongside one or more matching species or genus names.

 .. image:: images/pipeline.svg
    :alt: Flowchart summarising THAPBI PICT pipeline, from raw paired FASTQ files to reports.